There are two main factors when selecting your trout hook size:

 Bait fishing and fly fishing always calls for a single hook.
-As mentioned barbless is my preferred choice especially for trout.
+As mentioned single hook barbless is my preferred choice especially for trout fishing.
 I use standard pattern hooks for fly and small bait presentation such as maggots and sweetcorn.
 Longer shank hooks come out of the bag in some rivers for larger trout if I use worms or some of the manufactured baits on the market.

 You will sometimes see spoon spinners using larger single hooks but this is not as common nowadays.

-Treble hooks are most commonly found on lures and spinners.
-Any of the Mepps range of spinners will all have small treble hooks at the end and any of the floating and diving trout lures will have a pair of trebles attached to hook that prized trout.
+Treble hooks or gang hooks are most commonly found on lures and spinners.
+Any of the Mepps range of spinners will all have a small treble hook at the end and any of the floating and diving trout lures will have a pair of trebles attached to hook that prized trout.

 A treble hook is simply three hooks joined at the shaft and molded into a single eye for attaching the line.
-Treble hooks tend to do a fair bit of damage to the fish – especially if they swallow the hook so take as much care as you can when removing them from your catch.
+A treble hook will do a fair bit of damage to the fish – especially if they swallow the hook so take as much care as you can when removing them from your catch.

-These are my go-to hook for all types of freshwater fishing especially trout fishing.
+These are my go-to hook for trout and all types of freshwater fishing especially trout fishing and catch and release.
 A couple of the rivers I fish during the season are barbless only which is a great rule and put in place to protect the fish stocks as much as possible.
 I will often never take the fish out of the water when I catch it and by using barbless hooks I can easily release the fish from the net with minimum damage to the mouth area.